entropyxyz/entropy-docs/content/basics/glossary.md

 ## Session

-An on-chain session is 2400 blocks or about 4 hours.
+An on-chain session is 2400 blocks or about four hours.

 ## Signature request account